groue/GRMustache/README.md

 Contribution wish-list
 ----------------------

+Please look for an [open issue](GRMustache/issues) that smiles at you!

-I wish somebody would review my non-native English, and clean up the guides, if you ask.
+...
+And I wish somebody would review the non-native English of the documentation and guides.

 Forking